What is a Progressive Web App? Complete Guide to PWAs

 Starbucks

-Twitter (X Lite)
+X (formerly Twitter Lite)

 Uber

-Uber's PWA loads in under 3 seconds on 2G networks, making it accessible to users in areas with poor connectivity.
-The stripped-down interface prioritizes core functionality—booking a ride—while minimizing data usage.
+Uber's PWA loads in under 3 seconds on 2G networks.
+This makes it accessible in areas with poor connectivity.
+The interface prioritizes booking a ride while minimizing data usage.

 The Washington Post